 Where:

-an extension of any of the dates referred to in clause 8.1(a) is granted under that clause; and
+an extension of a date referred to in clause 8.1(a) is granted under that clause; and

-the relevant Force Majeure Event also directly delays the Operator in achieving any Milestone Event (other than Commercial Operation) by its Milestone Date (Scheduled),
+the relevant Force Majeure Event also directly delays the Operator in achieving:

+any Milestone Event (other than Commercial Operation) by its Milestone Date (Scheduled); and/or

+the Conditions Precedent or Commercial Operation by any of the other dates referred to in clause 8.1(a),

-the Milestone Date (Scheduled) relating to that Milestone Event will also be extended by a period equal to the extension granted under clause 8.1(a) (to the extent applicable).
+the Milestone Date (Scheduled) relating to that Milestone Event and the relevant other dates related to the Conditions Precedent or Commercial Operation will also be extended by a period equal to the extension granted under clause 8.1(a) (to the extent applicable).
+For example, where an extension to the COD (Target) is granted under clause 8.1(a) and the relevant Force Majeure Event also directly delays the Operator in achieving Commercial Operations by the COD (Sunset), the COD (Sunset) will also be extended by the a period equal to the extension granted under clause 8.1(a) to the COD (Target) to the extent applicable.

 For the avoidance of doubt, the Final Support Commencement Date is not subject to adjustment other than pursuant to the rights of the Commonwealth under clause 8.3.